google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 CSP directive.
 This directive instructs the browser to upgrade insecure URLs before making network requests.

-As an example, if a page contains an image tag with a HTTP URL:
+As an example, if a page contains an image tag with an HTTP URL:

     <img src="http://example.com/image.jpg">